-At TROY, Student services and other areas of the University are available to assist you with guidance, advising, tutoring, financial aid, health services, referrals, and many other services.
+At TROY, we provide a range of assistance oriented to your success: counseling, advising, tutoring, financial aid, health services, referrals, recreation and many other services.
 In addition to being a good academic student and a good citizen, we want you to enjoy your time at TROY.
-You will find many great traditions here which we would like for you to experience and build upon.
-From Division I championship athletics to one of the country's leading band and Hall of Fame programs to being involved in over 120 student associations and intramural programs, you can have quite a bit of fun while developing leadership skills.
+You will find many great traditions here which we hope you will experience and build upon.
+From Division I championship athletics to one of the country's leading university bands-our Sound of the South--and over 120 student associations and intramural programs, you can have fun, as well as grow as a person and as a leader.